-1. You’ll get where you’re going with less fear.
+1. Give yourself permission to go slowly so you’ll get where you’re going with less fear

 Fear is the number one reason people don’t go after what they most want to have/be/do/say for their lives.
 Fear is also the likely reason that people start and then abandon themselves and quit.

 But if you decide that you can go slowly, that you can take one small (tiny, if need be) step after another, you will lessen the fear and you will actually start, make progress, and more likely finish.
 Yes, you may get to where you want to be slower, but at least you’ll eventually get there.

 2. Give yourself permission to go slowly so you’re more likely to finish because won’t overwhelm yourself and quit

 When you get overwhelmed, your body gets flooded with cortisol.
 That’s a biochemical that’s secreted during stressful times which initiates a flight-or-fight response.
 Thing is, your body is not meant to be a in constant state of heightened alert.
 There are negative impacts on your health if you stay in that state too long (a hard time sleeping, auto-immune disorders, the inability to concentrate, and on the list goes).
 So in a natural reaction to get yourself out of that state, you will likely come to a full stop and abandon whatever it is you started.